Dignity in Care

 National Caring for Cognitive Impairment campaign

 The National Caring for Cognitive Impairment campaign was officially launched in early 2016.
-This campaign will further commit CALHN and its partner organisations to introduce strategies that will improve the recognition and care of patients with cognitive impairment within all care settings .
+This campaign will further commit CALHN and its partner organisations to implement strategies that will improve the recognition and care of patients with cognitive impairment within all care settings.
 It will also enhance the messages and lessons learnt from the CALHN ‘Dementia Care in Hospitals Program’ (DCHP), a national pilot program launched in April 2015.

 Keep the heart in Dignity conference